Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Preliminaries

 \subsection{System Representations}

-The class of systems considered in this paper are represented in the time domain by the set of equations \phantom{ } for any $k\in\mathbb{N}$ with $k\geq k_0\in\mathbb{N}$, where $k_0$ represents the initial time instant.
+The class of systems considered in this paper are represented in the time domain by the set of equations \phantom{ } for any $k\in\mathbb{Z}$ with $k\geq k_0\in\mathbb{Z}$, where $k_0$ represents the initial time instant.
 For the representations of type \eqref{eq:ss_a}-\eqref{eq:ss_b}, which are referred to as \emph{state-space realisations}, $u$ is the realisation's \emph{controlled input vector}, $d$ its \emph{disturbance vector}, $y$ its \emph{output vector} and $x$ its \emph{state vector}. { The type of network that our procedure aims to control is described by a more particular class of realisations than \eqref{eq:ss_a}-\eqref{eq:ss_b}.
 These systems also satisfy the fact that implying that the states are available for measurement.
 Despite this fact, we \emph{do not also assume} that these readings are perfect (or otherwise exact), and, therefore, we consider that these measurements are affected by some additive measurement noise, henceforth denoted $\zeta[k]$, whose effect can be quantified or bounded in some sense.} { \begin{remark} The assumption that the network's states are available for measurement is made only in the context of the MPC-based framework from our companion paper \cite{part2}, for which this property is standard in literature.
-Additionally, we point out the fact that NRF-based control (of the kind which is employed in the sequel) is designed to operate via \emph{output feedback} (see \cite{NRF}).
-Note, moreover, that the previously introduced noise $\zeta$ could be assimilated into the disturbance vector $d$, yet doing so would render $D_d$ non-zero, which would encumber the formulation of our main results.
-To this end, the vector $\zeta$ will be kept independent of $d$, and its effect on the closed-loop system designed in the sequel will be compensated for separately. \end{remark} }
+Note also that the previously introduced noise $\zeta$ could be assimilated into the disturbance vector $d$, yet doing so would render $D_d$ non-zero, which would encumber the formulation of our main results.
+The vector $\zeta$ will be kept independent of $d$, and its effect on the closed-loop system designed in the sequel will be compensated for separately. \end{remark} }